Beijing Capital buys Transpacific's NZ waste business for $800 million

 SYDNEY Beijing Capital Group BEJINX.UL will buy the biggest waste management firm in New Zealand from Australia's Transpacific Industries Group Ltd TPI.AX for almost $800 million, enabling the Chinese state-owned company to acquire technology that could help combat chronic pollution.

-Transpacific's New Zealand waste business specializes in environmentally friendly landfill methods, odor management and hazardous waste handling.
+Transpacific's New Zealand waste business specialises in environmentally friendly landfill methods, odour management and hazardous waste handling.
 Demand for such technology is growing in China as the government launches a raft of measures to tackle choking pollution, which has become a politically sensitive issue.

 People with knowledge of the deal said Beijing Capital Group (BCG), which is owned by the Beijing municipal government, was keen on tapping Transpacific's expertise over the long term, and had not bought the waste management unit for eventual re-sale.